Ann Romney: Between campaigns

-In late 2008, Romney was diagnosed with mammary ductal carcinoma in situ, a non-invasive type of breast cancer, and had the lump removed via lumpectomy; she subsequently underwent radiation therapy.
+In December 2008, Romney was diagnosed with mammary ductal carcinoma in situ, a non-invasive type of breast cancer, and had the lump removed via lumpectomy; she subsequently underwent radiation therapy.
 Her prognosis from this condition was excellent, and she later reflected that "I was really lucky" to have caught it so early.
 President-elect Barack Obama was among the well-wishers who called her.
 She has been cancer-free since.

 In June 2009, due to her husband's request, Ann Romney became the first spouse to be included in the official Massachusetts State House gubernatorial portrait.

 For many years the couple's primary residence was a house in Belmont, Massachusetts, but this and the Utah home were sold in 2009.
 They resided in Wolfeboro, New Hampshire, along Lake Winnipesaukee, and at an oceanfront home in La Jolla, San Diego, California, that they had bought the year before.
 Both locations were near some of the Romneys' grandchildren and the La Jolla location was near where she rides horses and was well-situated for her multiple sclerosis therapies and for recovering from her cancer treatments.
 They also bought a smaller condominium in Belmont during 2010.